mizasquare/LowLatencyLoggerMPU9250/README.md

 I wanted to run the code without serial communications, therefore I modded the code slightly and serial commands are replaced with digital pin inputs. you might easyily rollback.

 As my understanding, MPU9250 reads Magnetometer from independently attached distinct sensor unlike Acc./Gyroscope. therefore it requires waking the magnetometer up before each reading, which requires inevitable delay.
-This means you never be able to sample 9doF data above ~40Hz (it's a pain in my ass. somebody help me)
+This means you never be able to sample 9doF data above ~40Hz (it's a pain in my ass. somebody help me).
+If magnetometer data occluded, This logger should work around 250hz

-My conclusion after finishing building my standalone lowlatencyloggermpu9250 device was.... just buy Arduino 33 BLE, and go serial comm via bluetooth for MPU data internalized in latest arduino nanos.
-That will be efficient and both in device space and data collectings.